 This Article Is Officially Blog Tagged

 As you can see, tags for pages or blogs is very important.
-Contrary to belief, tags do not affect SEO directly so they are not SEO requirements.
+Contrary to belief, tags do not affect SEO directly.
 Rather, tags are used to control the user-experience.
 With this in mind, it makes sense to limit the number of tags to the most important topics within the tag cloud.